victorchall/vlm-caption/README_FLASK_REACT.md

 This document describes how to run the VLM Caption application with the new Flask API backend and React UI frontend.

+This is mainly dev focused, as users can download the one-click installer instead.

 ## Prerequisites

 - Python 3.7+ with venv
-- Node.js 14+ and npm
+- Node.js 22+ and npm
-- Your existing VLM Caption configuration (caption.yaml)

 ## Setup Instructions